esraalsayyed/Osaka/README.md

-# 🚀 Bootstrap Project : Daniels
+# 🚀 Bootstrap Project : Osaka

 A responsive and modern website built with [Bootstrap], using only HTML, CSS, and Bootstrap's built-in components.